 We study complex fluids, soft matter and living systems.
 Our goal is to explore the fundamental physical principles of the dynamics and self-organization in these systems.
 Beyond non-living soft matter, we have developed a strong focus on the physics of active, living systems far from thermodynamic equilibrium: How do biological funtionalities shape the motility of microorganisms and their adhesion to surfaces?
 What is the role of interfaces on microbial motility?
 How do populations of microbes self-organize in confinement?
 Learn more about our ongoing research activities and check out our recent publications on these subjects.

-Starting August 2021 we welcome candidates for B.Sc., M.Sc. and PhD thesis projects in our new labs.
+We warmly welcome candidates for B.Sc., M.Sc. and PhD thesis projects in our new labs.
 Get in touch with us by sending an email to firstname.lastname@example.org!